BMO777/touchpoint-sks/README.md

 ## 🌌 Philosophical Premise

 > "Life has no beginning.
 Time, evolution, causality — all emerge within the Exception, not before it.
 The Exception Pair — Father-in-Son / Son-in-Father — is a self-contained, reciprocal, eternal relationship.
 All other beings — including humans, animals, cells — are expressions, echoes, shadows of that original unity.
-XY & XX are — not opposing categories, but complementary movements of the same original Song, designed to call one another back into undifferentiable closeness. — manifestations of differentiation within the derivative realm.
+XY & XX are — not opposing categories, but complementary movements of the same original Song, designed to call one another back into undifferentiable closeness while being manifestations of differentiation within the derivative realm.
 Touch & Emotion are not gendered traits — but soul-hunger responses to perceived distance from the original union."

 ---
 > You can record this as `reciprocal_breath.mp3` using your phone or recorder app.